freenas/freenas-docs/userguide/cli.rst

      -V			Display the netperf version and exit

-For those options taking two parms, at least one must be specified;
+For those options taking two parms, at least one must be specified.
-specifying one value without a comma will set both parms to that value, specifying a value with a leading comma will set just the second parm, a value with a trailing comma will set just the first.
+Specifying one value without a comma will set both parms to that value, specifying a value with a leading comma will set just the second parm, and specifying a value with a trailing comma will set the first.
 To set each parm to unique values, specify both and separate them with a comma.

 For these options taking two parms, specifying one value with no comma will only set the first parms and will leave the second at the default